dazdaz/azure-aks/README.md

 # Standard_D2_v2 Standard_DS1_v2
 # Avoid using burst VM's, they are too small, such as Standard_B1ms

-# kubenet - new network
+# kubenet is used for networking by defauly
+# This will automatically create the default Log analytics workspace in the background and deploy the agent while creating the AKS cluster- no pre-requisite LA Workspace creation required.

 az group create --name $RG --location $LOCATION az aks create --resource-group $RG --name ${CLUSTERNAME} --generate-ssh-keys --node-count 2 \
--k 1.10.3 --max-pods 1000 --enable-addons http_application_routing
+-k 1.10.3 --max-pods 1000 --enable-addons http_application_routing --enable-addons monitoring

 az aks get-credentials --resource-group $RG --name ${CLUSTERNAME}

 # If you want to plug your VM's into an existing VNet, then something like this, uses Azure CNI (azure network plugin)